Question 1: What are the different types of anaesthesia?

-There are different types of anaesthesia:
+There are three different types of anesthesia:1

 • Regional – provides analgesia over a specific body area, like the legs or an arm.
 This includes epidural, spinal or nerve infiltrations.